sandrock/WinSvcTaskTimer/README.md

 Simple Windows Service app to run apps on timers.

 ## How to use

 ### Configure tasks and timers

 Open the config file.
 Add one or many tasks.
+More details below.

 ```
 <TaskHost>